 The AI Revolution in Electronics Manufacturing.
-Are Factories About to Think for Themselves? - YaNoticias
+Are Factories About to Think for Themselves? - YANoticias

 – Initial Costs: The implementation of AI systems requires substantial upfront investment.

-– Job Displacement: Automation may lead to reduced demand for certain manual labor roles.
+– Job Displacement: Automation may lead to reduced demand for certain manual labour roles.

 – Complexity: Managing advanced AI systems demands high-level expertise and ongoing maintenance.